israzahid/calculator/README.md

 Setup:

 You'll need to download the proper node modules
-- Run npm install express
+- Run `npm i`
-- Serve the page on localhost (I use nodemon)
+- Serve the page on localhost

 What it does:
 - Adds two numbers while at the home directory